red-green-coding/red-green-coding.github.io/_posts/2024-11-10-jekyll-apexcharts.md

 </script>
 ```

-In each post where you want charts, modify the front matter:
+In each post where you want to use ApexCharts, modify the front matter to include `apexcharts: true`:

 ```markdown
 ---